Tip of the Week: Did You Know Your Computer Can Do All This?

-For Any Browser If you’re not a Google Chrome user, you’ll still find plenty of shortcuts to use that work in most browsers.
+If you’re not a Google Chrome user, you’ll still find plenty of shortcuts to use that work in most browsers.

 If selecting the specific text you want isn’t working out for you, just hold down the Shift key and click anywhere in the paragraph you want to select.
 This selects the entire chunk of text.

 Access the address bar anytime by using F6 or Ctrl+L.

 If you’re done with one of your tabs, middle-click it and it will close.
 This will often be the scroll wheel on the mouse.